 .
 Quotes are only required if the attribute contains a space.

-In this example, you would define:
+In this example, you would create:

 <form accept-charset="UTF-8" action="/login" class="login signupform" id="new_user" method="post">